Guaranteed Recovery of One-Hidden-Layer Neural Networks via Cross Entropy: Gradient Descent and its Performance Guarantee

-Note that Definition~\ref{def:rho_FNN} for FCN is different from that in \cite[Property 3.2]{zhong17a} but consistent with \cite[Lemma D.4]{zhong17a} which removes the third term in \cite[Property 3.2]{zhong17a}.
+\end{definition} Note that Definition~\ref{def:rho_FNN} for FCN is different from that in \cite[Property 3.2]{zhong17a} but consistent with \cite[Lemma D.4]{zhong17a} which removes the third term in \cite[Property 3.2]{zhong17a}.
 For the activation function considered in this paper, the first two terms suffice.
 Definition~\ref{def:rho_CNN} for CNN is a newly distilled quantity in this paper tailored to the special structure of CNN.
-We depict $\rho(\sigma)$ as a function of $\sigma$ in a certain range for the sigmoid activation in Fig.~\ref{fig:rho_sigmoid}.
-It can be numerically verified that $\rho(\sigma)>0$ for all $\sigma>0$.
-Furthermore, the value of $\rho_{\mathrm{CNN}}(\sigma)$ is much larger than $\rho_{\mathrm{FCN}}(\sigma)$ for the same input.